Board of Directors & Advisors

-Over a year of deep consideration reconciliation and healing, our understanding of AROHO’s purpose has evolved.
+Over a time of deep consideration reconciliation and healing, our understanding of AROHO’s purpose has evolved.
 We will no longer offer the awards and retreat as they’ve been known, but gratefully rededicate our work and share our purpose to honor our creative selves by confronting our isolation together.

 We are a generous, generative movement of women writers and artists who are ending our isolation by living our joy and artistic purpose in each other’s presence.

 We will make real and sustain the waves created by our radical connections as women writers and artists.

 As members of the AROHO Board of Directors, we agree to: